drklis/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+GitHub Pages: Welcome to my learning blog
 ---

+- Here is a thing
+- Here is another thing

+- [ ] Yay for Markdown
+- [x] Double yay